Tuberous Breast Surgery

 Surgical Details for Tuberous Breast Surgery

-Dr. Cohen typically performs his West Hollywood tuberous breast correction surgery as an outpatient procedure.
+Dr. Cohen typically performs his Beverly Hills tuberous breast correction surgery as an outpatient procedure.

 General anesthetic is administered under the care of a board-certified M.D. anesthesiologist.
 Every procedure is adjusted to the patient's unique needs; however, every procedure does have a few areas in common.
 These include: